-Regular maintenance and cleaning will keep the breach plugs from freezing in place due to powder residue or corrosion.
-The best way to clear a dud loading is to remove the breach plug and push the shot and powder out.
+Regular maintenance and cleaning will keep the breech plugs from freezing in place due to powder residue or corrosion.
+The best way to clear a dud loading is to remove the breech plug with a thin wall 3/8" socket and push the shot and powder out.
 Clean the flash hole with a stiff wire from your "Possibles Bag".

-If you are unable to remove the breach plug, you need to neutralize the powder by injecting water through the flash hole, wait 30 minutes for the water to inactivate the powder completely.
+If you are unable to remove the breech plug, you need to neutralize the powder by injecting water through the flash hole, wait 30 minutes for the water to inactivate the powder completely.
 Use a ramrod with a screw end to remove the payload and then remove propellant.
 Clear the flash hole with a wire.
 Clean and dry the gun thoroughly before attempting to reload the firearm.